spapas/spapas.github.io/content/django-rest-auth-tokens.rst

 if you have a server api.example.com that is used as a backend and a server www.example.com that will serve your front-end, you can configure api.example.com to allow requests only from www.example.com.

-By default Django does not allow any cross origin requests and you need to use the django-cors-header_ package to properly configure it.
+By default Django does not allow any cross origin requests and you need to use the django-cors-headers_ package to properly configure it.

 Notice that CORS protection is enforced by the Browser.
 For example if you have build a mobile app